JinhuiWeng/game-hub/README.md

 ## Functionality
 - Search a game
-- Sort gamas based on genres, platforms, score etc.
+- Sort games based on genres, platforms, score etc.
 - View games in a detailed page

 ## Built with